 Bay Windows vs. Bow Windows: Which is right for you?

-Are you on the market for new windows?
-Looking for a way to make your room feel larger or let more light in?
-Not sure how to decide between a bay window and a bow window, or even what the difference is?
+Want to make your room feel larger or let more light in?
 Keep reading to learn more about bay windows, bow windows and how to make the right choice for your home.

 What are Bay Windows?